 The IBPS PO Prelims syllabus covers the following subjects:

 - Reasoning Ability

-The new pattern of exam introduced in 2019 has added a few topics to each subject, which were not included in the IBPS PO syllabus earlier.
+The new exam format, which was adopted in 2019, has added a few topics to each subject that weren’t previously part of the IBPS PO syllabus.

 Candidates can also check the best IBPS PO books which may help them ace the upcoming Probationary Officer exam at the linked article.

 The following is the subject wise breakdown of the IBPS PO Prelims syllabus:

 IBPS PO Syllabus for Prelims exam is given below: